ceph-korea/ceph-korean-doc/ceph-korean-doc/install/get-packages.rst

 - **Add Repositories:** Adding repositories is the easiest way to get packages, because package management tools will retrieve the packages and all enabling software for you in most cases.
-However, to use this approach, each :term:`Ceph Node` in your cluster must have internet access.
+However, to use this approach, each :term:`Ceph 노드` in your cluster must have internet access.

-- **Download Packages Manually:** Downloading packages manually is a convenient way to install Ceph if your environment does not allow a :term:`Ceph Node` to access the internet.
+- **Download Packages Manually:** Downloading packages manually is a convenient way to install Ceph if your environment does not allow a :term:`Ceph 노드` to access the internet.